JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

-# Centralized IPv4 Egress and Decentralized IPv6 Egress within a Dual Stack Full Mesh Topology across 3 regions.
+# Scalable Centralized IPv4 Egress and Decentralized IPv6 Egress within a Dual Stack Full Mesh Topology across 3 regions.
 - Taking a more cost effective approach to [Dual Stack Full Mesh Trio Demo](https://github.com/JudeQuintana/terraform-main/tree/main/dual_stack_full_mesh_trio_demo)
   - A demonstration of how scaling centralized ipv4 egress in code can be a subset behavior from minimal configuration of tiered vpc-ng and centralized router.
   - Both IPv4 and IPv6 secondary cidrs are supported.